YogeshPrajapatii/YogeshPrajapatii/README.md

 * 🛒 **E-Commerce App (Myntra Clone):** A full-stack structured Android app built with Jetpack Compose, showcasing modern UI components, navigation, and API integration.
 * 📥 **Media Downloader:** A utility application capable of extracting links and downloading audio/video files in various formats, handling complex file systems and network streams.
-* 🧠 **Revisely (In Progress):** An offline tracker and revision app powered by Room Database to test coding logic and track user progress.
+* 🧠 **Revisely (In Progress):** A DSA and coding logic revision tracker to test knowledge through MCQs and track learning progress.

 ---